 FRIDAY – Cut your work week short and make your way to Mokelumne Hill—an easy drive that’s a little over an hour from Sacramento and 2.5 hours from San Francisco.

-Check in to the Historic Hotel Leger, one of the oldest inns in the state, which recently received a welcome upgrade after appearing on the Travel Channel’s Hotel Impossible.
+Check in to the Historic Hotel Leger, one of the oldest inns in the state, which received a welcome upgrade after appearing on the Travel Channel’s Hotel Impossible.
 Settle into one of the hotel’s 14 historic rooms before heading downstairs to the saloon to enjoy an outstanding cocktail in the very spot that outlaws like Black Bart could once be found playing cards.
 After all, this old-time watering hole has been serving spirits since 1851.
 There will be plenty of exploring tomorrow.
-For now, take in everything Hotel Leger has to offer and grab a table at its Whitewater Grill for some seasonal comfort food.
+For now, take in everything Hotel Leger has to offer and grab a table at the restaurant or saloon for some seasonal comfort food.

 Continuing on the walking tour, you’ll pass by several shops that are worth checking out.
-Stop in at Moke Hill Nuts, for a slew of yummy samples for your tasting pleasure or for a morning cup of coffee.
-Step into McHale’s Revival Shop and The Hippie Closet, eclectic little stores specializing in vintage items and one-of-a-kind gifts.
+Stop in at Moke Hill Nuts/Mok-A-Java for a slew of yummy samples for your tasting pleasure or for a morning cup of coffee.
+Step into The Hippie Closet, an eclectic little store specializing in vintage items and one-of-a-kind gifts.
 And don’t miss one of the biggest gems you’ll find along Main Street—Petroglyphe Gallery—a contemporary art gallery in an unlikely spot that not only features stunning art from a variety of artists, but offers great events throughout the year.

-After a morning of exploring and walking, relax at Renegade Winery where you are sure to find owners Mark and Sue Rueger behind the counter pouring barrel samples and telling stories.
+After a morning of exploring and walking, relax and unwind with live music, good food, and great wine at Renegade Winery where you are sure to find owners Mark and Sue Rueger behind the counter pouring barrel samples and telling stories.
 Never seen a winery in action?
 You can’t get more up-close-and personal than you can here…their winemaking facilities are attached to the tasting room and open for touring.